vincentxa847/Building_database_of_multi-omics_data/README.md

 b.	'nHILIC_130.0872_6.3'
 c.	'nHILIC_133.0506_2.3'
 d.	'nHILIC_133.0506_4.4'
-This query will be easy if the annotation information has been correctly parsed and stored into the database.

 6. Retrieve the minimum, maximum and average age of Subjects.

 7. Retrieve the list of pathways from the annotation data, and the count of how many times each pathway has been annotated.
 Display only pathways that have a count of at least 10.
 Order the results by the number of annotations in descending order.